ethereum/web3.py/docs/internals.rst

 By default, Web3 will use the ``web3.middleware.pythonic_middleware``.
 This middleware performs the following translations for requests and responses.

-* Numeric request parameters will be converted to their hexidecimal representation
+* Numeric request parameters will be converted to their hexadecimal representation
-* Numeric responses will be converted from their hexidecimal representations to their integer representations.
+* Numeric responses will be converted from their hexadecimal representations to their integer representations.

 The ``RequestManager`` object exposes the ``middleware_stack`` object to manage middlewares.
 It